-SAF production from coconut oil was initially intended for adoption as aviation fuel.
-However, reduction in fuel prices at the time redirected the project into the above-mentioned bio-oil production from agricultural waste.
-The Philippines eyes aviation fuel to be part of a continuing roadmap on energy (Energy Efficiency and Waste to Energy) programs.
+The DOE's Renewable Energy Management Bureau (REMB) is currently drafting the roadmap on sustainable aviation fuel (SAF).
+SAF produced from coconut oil was initially intended for adoption as aviation fuel.
+Reduction in fuel prices at the time, however, redirected the project into the above-mentioned bio-oil production from agricultural waste.

 Among local airlines in the Philippines, Cebu Pacific (CEB) has started to use SAF in its Airbus 320neo (New Engine Option).
-On September 2022, CEB signed a Memorandum of Understanding (MOU) with Shell Eastern Petroleum to make SAF more widely available.
-The MOU explores the foreign supply and purchase of SAF in the Asia-Pacific and the Middle East region, with an initial supply volume of at least 25 kilotons per year.
+CEB has signed a memorandum of understanding (MOU) with NESTE, an oil refining and marketing company and a leading producer of SAF to explore the supply and purchase of

+SAF in Asia Pacific in November 2023.
+CEB has laid out initiatives to address emissions footprint by integrating SAF in its operations.
 CEB seeks to further utilize SAF by launching green routes in approximately three years.
 One challenge, however, is the high price, making it uncertain if the higher use of SAF will impact CEB's low-cost business model.
 Philippine Airlines (PAL), the country's flag carrier, is also working toward developing sustainable fuel for its airline fleet.
 PAL supports the zero-emission initiative of the IATA.
-PAL is already working on its plan to incorporate SAF into its operations.
+PAL announced it will invest in the use of SAF in its aviation operation during the Asia-Pacific Economic Cooperation (APEC) Summit in November 2023.
+PAL pledged to use five percent of SAF by 2030.
 SAF is a key part of the aviation industry's plan to reduce carbon emissions.
 SAF reduces the carbon intensity of air travel by up to 80 percent over its life cycle.
 Please see GAIN Report on SAF here.